flux-framework/flux-docs/faqs.rst

 As an alternative to reading from ``stdin``, the ``bulksubmit`` utility can also take inputs on the command line separated by ``:::``.

-The ``--dry-run`` option to ``flux mini bulksubmit`` may be useful to see what would be submitted to Flux without actually running any jobs
+The ``--dry-run`` option to ``flux bulksubmit`` may be useful to see what would be submitted to Flux without actually running any jobs

 .. code-block:: console

- $ flux mini bulksubmit --dry-run echo {} ::: 1 2 3
+ $ flux bulksubmit --dry-run echo {} ::: 1 2 3
- flux-mini: submit echo 1
+ bulksubmit: submit echo 1
- flux-mini: submit echo 2
+ bulksubmit: submit echo 2
- flux-mini: submit echo 3
+ bulksubmit: submit echo 3

-For more help and examples, see the `BULKSUBMIT <https://flux-framework.readthedocs.io/projects/flux-core/en/latest/man1/flux-mini.html#bulksubmit>`_ section of the ``flux-mini(1)`` manual page.
+For more help and examples, see :core:man1:`flux-bulksubmit`.

 *************
 MPI Questions